 The Goals of TAMM:

 Qatar Voluntary Center is one of the most important and well-known centers in Qatar.
 It aims to attract, train, educate, and prepare volunteers to participate in the country’s development projects.
-To register as a volunteer, please visit Qatar Voluntary Center website.
+To register as a volunteer, please visit Qatar Voluntary website.

 Tomoh for Community Development is a non-profit youth initiative which seeks to be the leading voluntary work organization in Qatar and the Arab world.
 Tomoh is seeking to promote the culture of volunteering by providing technical and administrative services and consultations.